KatrinaHoffert/easy-append/README.md

 java -jar target/easy-append-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

-Obviously replacing the path to the file with the output of `mvn install`.
+Obviously replacing the path to the file with the output of `mvn install` (the
+created JAR should be in a created `target` directory).

 ##Examples